Isanti Soil & Water Conservation District

 Benefits of a rain barrel:

-• They provide an alternative to tap water for watering lawns and flower gardens.
+• They provide an alternative to tap water for watering lawns and flower gardens, reducing stress on limited groundwater resources.

 • Reduce runoff that can carry pollutants into lakes and rivers.